Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 This song is in a shuffle style, which means it has an underlying triplet feel.
 This is a somewhat uncommon style for worship music, but it really works for this song.

 Melodically, nothing happens.
-In fact, this may be the worst melody we've ever heard.
-The verses consist of but a single note with a flourish at the end of each stanza.
+In fact, this may be the worst worship melody we've ever heard.
+The verses consist of but a single note with a flourish at the end of each.
 The pre-chorus does actually have a rudimentary melody, but unfortunately the chorus returns to a single note melody.
 And for some strange reason the best melody in the song is a non-lyric interlude consisting of a unison riff with the lyrics "nah-nah-nah."
 Then, another one note melody for the bridge.

 Absolutely terrible.

 We do think the band makes the best of a bad situation by delivering an exciting performance.
-The production is muddy, however, inhibited by the live setting of the recording.
+The production is muddy, however, probably inhibited by the live setting of the recording.

 The Music

-The song has an unusual tonal feel to it because the chord progression is not typical.
+The song has an unusual tonal sound to it because the chord progression is not typical.
 The recording puts the key in A minor, yet the innovative use of chords makes the tonality somewhat ambiguous.
 The verses and pre-chorus proceed as follows: i - iv - VII - ii dim 7 (Am - Dm - F - Bdim7).

 The chorus implies a shift to the relative major key (C).
 However, the III chord (E), being major, tells us otherwise.
 In the key of C the E chord would be minor not major, so the tonality of the song remains in Am with the E major functioning as the dominant major for the A harmonic minor scale.